 Three of the Novarro girls are now in a Spanish convent.
-The others are being educated by Ramon.
+The others are

 THE parents and eight brothers and sisters of Eddie Quillan are sharing his success in the cinema.
 They came here upon his insistence when Eddie was given his first contract by Mack Sennett.